como-integrar-javascript-pagina-web

 Don’t worry too much about it, it’s just for the examples.
 We will see it in the rest of the articles.

-When we use the <script> tag in the HTML document (with internal or external file), its position within the document affects the behavior of the script.
+When we use the <script> tag in the HTML document (with internal or external file), its position within the document affects the script’s behavior.

 Let’s look at the most common options: